destocot/obsidian-notes/Google Gemini API.md

 	- if there is an undesirable response, you can add it as an example and change the response (rinse and repeat)

 ## Gemini Pro Vision
+- a model that understands input from text and visual modalities (image and video)

+- input: text and/or image
+	- token limit: 12288
+- output: text
+	- token limit: 4096
+- rate limit: 60 requests per minute

+Image Requirements
+- maximum of 16 images per prompt
+- maximum of 4MB for the entire prompt (includes images and text)
+- images are scaled down and padded to fit a maximum resolution of 3072 x 3072
+- image accounts for 258 tokens
+- supports JPEG, PNG, WEBP, HEIC, HEIF images
+- prompts with a single image tend to yield better results

+## Structured Prompts
+- generally, better to provide images in the same orientation
+- since there is a 4MB limit, it might be useful to reduce the image size
+- put the image before text prompt
+- label images with text so you can refer to them within your prompt
+	- `image1: image1.jpg image2: image2.jpg`
+- ask the model to describe the image first before doing anything else
+- ask the model to "explain why"

+**Prompt**
+Given an image of a book, generate the book title, author, and a summary

+**Examples**
+input: `book_cover1.jpg`
+output: Year Book - Seth Rogan - Hi!
+I'm Seth!
+I was asked to describe...

+input: `book_cover2.jpg`
+output: Dune - Frank Herbert - Set on the desert planet Arrakis, Dune is...

+**Test your prompt**
+input: `book_cover3.jpg`
+output: `Run to get output`
+=> Shogun - James Clavell - In the year 1600, a young English pilot...

+## Gemini Parameters